 The site is endangered by neglect and misunderstanding of its values and potentials, but also by the lack of permanent inhabitants.

-The volunteering project “Adopt a household in Gostuša” is a part of the Gostuša Conservation Project that is a result of the conservation studies of village Gostuša, carried out by the Institute for Cultural Heritage Preservation Niš.
+The European Heritage Volunteers Partner Project was a part of the Gostuša Conservation Project that is a result of the conservation studies of village Gostuša, carried out by the Institute for Cultural Heritage Preservation Niš.

-The project will combine all necessary handicrafts and techniques necessary for the conservation of a historic household – masonry, carpentry and preparation and application of traditional mud mortars while using regional materials and traditional building techniques.
+The project combined several handicrafts and techniques necessary for the conservation of a historic household – masonry, carpentry and preparation and application of traditional mud mortars while using regional materials and traditional building techniques.

-In addition, the project will provide background knowledge about cultural landscape conservation in general, about the heritage site village Gostuša and its importance and uniqueness as well as about various aspects of vernacular architecture.
+In addition, the project provided background knowledge about cultural landscape conservation in general, about the heritage site village Gostuša and its importance and uniqueness as well as about various aspects of vernacular architecture.

-The project is organised by Aleksandar Radovic Foundation, in partnership with European Heritage Volunteers.
+The project has been organised by Aleksandar Radovic Foundation, in partnership with European Heritage Volunteers.